 Bangladesh

-Bangladesh benefits from the "Everything but Arms" arrangement of GSP for least developed countries (LDC's).
-With a per-capita income of $ 2.820 in 2022, Bangladesh is classified as a lower-middle income country.
-Since March 2017, Bangladesh is part of the European Commission's "enhanced engagement", which further incentivises and facilitates beneficiary country's progress with regard to the 15 core international conventions covered in the GSP regulation.
-The enhanced engagement includes inter alia a close dialogue between public officials, the presentation of a "list of issues" to which beneficiaries are asked to respond and monitoring missions by the European Commission.
+As a least-developed country (LDC), Bangladesh is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
+The World Bank considers Bangladesh a lower middle-income economy with a per-capita income of $2,551 in 2023.
+Since March 2017, Bangladesh is part of the European Commission's "enhanced engagement", which further incentivises and facilitates beneficiary countries' progress with regard to the 15 core international conventions covered in the GSP Regulation.
+The enhanced engagement includes inter alia a close dialogue between public officials and monitoring missions by the European Commission.
+Preferential exports to the EU are important for Bangladesh: in 2023, they amounted to €17.1 billion, making Bangladesh the largest exporter among EBA beneficiary countries by far.

 What is the EBA?

-The “Everything but Arms”(EBA) scheme is a permanent arrangement covering Least Developed Countries (LDC’s) as classified by the United Nations.
-This arrangement enables duty-free and quota-free access for all products (7200 products in total) originating in LDC’s except for arms and ammunition.
-Different from the Standard GSP and GSP+, LDC’s are not excluded from the scheme if they benefit from other preferential arrangements.
-Within the EBA, the EU has intensified its engagement with three EBA beneficiaries: Bangladesh, Cambodia, and Myanmar.
-This enhanced engagement includes a systematic approach to address shortcomings in fundamental human rights and labour standards.
-The enhanced engagement countries account for about 87.3% of preferential imports from all EBA beneficiaries.
+The EBA arrangement covers all LDCs as classified by the United Nations.
+This arrangement enables duty-free and quota-free access for all products originating in LDCs except for arms and ammunition.
+Unlike beneficiaries of the Standard GSP and GSP+, LDCs are not excluded from the scheme if they benefit from other preferential arrangements or agreements with the EU.

 group